SUMUKHA-PK/Club-activity-management-system/README.md

 **Frameworks and tools used:**

-    MySQL : For maintaining the database, the backend of the web application.
+* MySQL : For maintaining the database, the backend of the web application.
-    JavaScript : To encapsulate MySQL and provide a framework. jQuery, HTML, CSS : To make the UI beautiful , the frontend of the web application.
+* JavaScript : To encapsulate MySQL and provide a framework.
+* jQuery, HTML, CSS : User interface.

 **Members:**

-    Sumukha PK (16CO145, sumukhapk46@gmail.com)
+1. Sumukha PK (16CO145, sumukhapk46@gmail.com)
-    Archana Priyadarshani Sahoo (16CO207, archana98priya@gmail.com)
+2. Archana Priyadarshani Sahoo (16CO207, archana98priya@gmail.com)